2022–23 George Mason Patriots men's basketball team

 The 2022–23 George Mason Patriots Men's basketball team represented George Mason University during the 2022–23 NCAA Division I men's basketball season.
-The season was the 57th for the program, the second under head coach Kim English, and the tenth as members of the Atlantic 10 Conference.
+The season was the 57th for the program, the second under head coach Kim English, and the tenth as members of the Atlantic 10 Conference (A-10).
 The Patriots played their home games at EagleBank Arena in Fairfax, Virginia.
+They finished the season 20–13, 11–7 in A-10 play, to finish in fifth place.
 This was the first season since 2017 that the Patriots finished the season with at least 20 wins.
+They defeated Richmond in the second round of the A-10 tournament before losing to Saint Louis.

+On March 23, 2023, head coach Kim English left the school to take the head coaching job at Providence.
+On March 30, the school named Maryland assistant coach Tony Skinn the team's new head coach.

 Previous season

-In Kim English's first season as head coach, the Patriots finished the 2021–22 season 14–16, 7–9 in A-10 play to finish in ninth place.
+In Kim English's first season as head coach, the Patriots finished the 2021–22 season 14–16, 7–9 in A-10 play, to finish in ninth place.
 Their season ended with a loss to Fordham in the second round of the A-10 tournament.